 20 To the extent that your country has enacted any sanctions blocking legislation, how is compliance enforced by local authorities in practice?

 21 How do allegations of misconduct most often come to light in companies in your country?

 Finally, one more common (if belated) route to unearthing corporate misconduct is the appointment of liquidators or interim liquidators by company creditors or regulators.
 The liquidators will then conduct an investigation into the company’s affairs.
-The investigations into CBL Insurance Limited (in liquidation) began following the appointment of interim liquidators to the company, on the application of the Reserve Bank, following significant overseas payments in breach of directions by the regulator.

 22 Does your country have a data protection regime?

 New Zealand’s data protection regime is governed by the Privacy Act 2020.
 Among other things, the Act gives the Privacy Commissioner powers to issue codes and practice, and compliance notices, and to prohibit the cross-border transfers of personal information.